+5.6.
 Release of Laboratory Accreditation Program Information

-- 7.1.
-Overview.
-VSTLs participating in the Certification Program will be required to provide the EAC a variety of documents.
-In general, these documents will be releasable to the public.
-Moreover, in many cases, the information provided will be affirmatively published by the EAC.
+- 6.1 Overview.
+VSTLs participating in the Certification Program will beare required to provide the EAC with a variety of documents.
+In general, these documents will beare releasable to the public.
+Moreover and, in many cases, the information provided will be affirmatively published by the EAC.
 In limited cases, however, documents may not be released if they include trade secrets, confidential commercial information, or personal information.
-While the EAC is ultimately responsible for determining which documents Federal law protects from release, VSTLs must identify the information they believe is protected and provide substantiation and a legal basis for withholding.
-This chapter discusses EAC's general policy on the release of information and provides VSTL's with standards, procedures, and requirements for identifying documents as trade secrets or confidential commercial information.
+While the EAC is ultimately responsible for determining which documents are protected by federal law protects from release, VSTLs must identify the information that they believe isshould be protected and provide substantiation and a legal basis for withholding such information.
+This chapter discusses EAC's general policy on the release of information and provides VSTL's with the standards, procedures, and requirements for identifying documents as trade secrets or confidential commercial information. - 7.1.

-- 7.2.
 EAC Policy on the Release of Certification Program Information.
 The EAC seeks to make its Voting System Test Laboratory Program as transparent as possible.
 The agency believes that such action benefits the program by increasing public confidence in the process and creating a more informed and involved public.
-As such, it is the policy of the EAC to make all documents, or severable portions thereof, available to the public consistent with Federal law (e.g. Freedom of Information Act (FOIA) and the Trade Secrets Act).

-- 7.2.1.
-Requests for information.
-As in any Federal program, members of the public may request access to Certification Program documents under FOIA (5 U.S.C. §552).
-The EAC will promptly process such requests per the requirements of that Act.

-- 7.2.2.
-Publication of documents.
-Beyond the requirements of FOIA, the EAC intends to affirmatively publish program documents (or portions of documents) it believes will be of interest to the public.
-This publication will be accomplished through the use of the EAC Web site (www.eac.gov).
-The published documents will cover the full spectrum of the program, including information pertaining to:
+As such, it is the policy of the EAC to make all documents, or severable portions thereof, available to the public consistent with Federal law (e.g. Freedom of Information Act (FOIA) and the Trade Secrets Act). - 6.1.1 Requests for information.
+As in any Federal program, members of The public may request access to Certification Program documents under FOIA (5 U.S.C. §552).
+The EAC willmust promptly process such requests per the requirements of that Act. - 6.1.2 Publication of documents.
+Beyond the requirements of FOIA, the EAC intends to affirmatively The EAC must publish program documents (or portions of documents) it believes will be of interest to the public.
+This publication will be accomplished through the use of the EAC Web site (www.eac.gov)..
+The published documents will cover the full spectrum of the program, including information pertaining to: - Accredited Laboratories;VSTLs - VSTL test plans; - VSTL test reports; - Agency decisions;

-- 7.2.2.1.
-Accredited Laboratories;

-- 7.2.2.2.
-VSTL test plans;

-- 7.2.2.3.
-VSTL test reports;

-- 7.2.2.4.
-Agency decisions;

-- 7.2.2.5.
-Denials of Certification;